NEW Story: Garbage Bag

 Vekllei Accession | 1836, as part of the British Atlantic Territories |

-The Sude Republic is a constituent republic in the Southern Atlantic Ocean, and part of Antarctic.
+The Sude Republic is a constituent republic in the Southern Atlantic Ocean, and part of Commonwealth Antarctic.
 Its closest neighbour is the Falklands, which lies 1,300km northwest of the island group.
 It is a cold, barren territory with permanent snow across much of its land area, and is home to a few thousand people, hardy grasses, and introduced reindeer.
 It comprises the island of Georgia, where nearly all of its people live, and the Candlemas island chain to its south of around 11 islands.

 Historically the main island of Georgia was used by the British and Norwegians as stations for whaling and blubber rendering, and most of these former stations form the core of the seven towns on the most populous island of Georgia.
 The capital, Godthul, was originally a Norwegian station founded in the early 20th Century, but whales have not been hunted around Sude for over a hundred years and their populations are in recovery.